1. Document Information

 3.3 Sponsorship and/or Affiliation

-DKCERT is a service provided by DeiC, Danish e-Infrastructure Cooperation, an organization under Danish Agency for Higher Education and Science.
+DKCERT is a service provided by DeiC, Danish e-Infrastructure Consortium, an organization under Danish Agency for Higher Education and Science.
 DKCERT currently resides under the Technical University of Denmark (DTU).

 DKCERT handles incident response, coordinates action, performs internal and external scans of the institutions' infrastructure and warns our constituency about cyber security events.
 We have no legal authority to demand that incidents are addressed, unless in violation of the acceptable use policy for Forskningsnettet.